 While you need specific information from your health care provider about what to do, you may not actually need to have an in-office visit.
 If you can provide enough information to your provider (or one of her or his staff) over the phone, s/he may be able to give you an answer that way.
 You could also look for the explanatory pamphlet that comes with each pack of pills (usually a small, folded piece of paper), which may have some guidance about the brand's formulation and what to do in the case of a missed pill.

 If pregnancy is a concern, you could consider taking emergency contraception (EC).
 Plan B One-Step and the other generic one-pill forumations of EC are available on the shelf at pharmacies and drugstores.
 You do not need to ask a pharmacist, provide a prescription, or proof-of-age to obtain and purchase these types of EC, which may range between $30 to $60 per dose.
-If you live within the five boroughs of New York City, EC is available for free, 24 hours-a-day at any public hospital.
+Depending on where you live, EC may be available for free, 24 hours-a-day at any public hospital.
 For more information, check out Emergency contraception basic information.

 You're doing the right thing by reaching out for information after losing a pill; however, in this case your health care provider is your best resource.
 Good luck getting in touch, and take care,Alice!